B3RNVRD0/Spamming-Zap/README.md

 Contribuições são bem-vindas!
 Sinta-se à vontade para abrir issues para reportar bugs ou sugestões de melhorias.
 Pull requests são encorajados.

 ## Nao use para fins ilegais

+/////////////////////////////////////////////// /////////////////////////////////////////////////////////// ///////////////////////////////////////////////////////// ////////////////////////////////////////////// //////////////
+# FOR EDUCATIONAL USE ONLY

+## Important Notice
+This code should not be used to send real spam or any kind of unwanted messages.
+Please respect the acceptable use policies of platforms and online services.
+Use it only in controlled environments and for educational purposes.

+# WhatsAppScripts TravaZap

+## Introduction

+WhatsAppScripts TravaZap is a JavaScript tool for sending automated messages on WhatsApp Web conversations.
+It allows sending long texts or multiple messages at once, facilitating efficient and quick communication.

+## How to Use

+### Requirements

+- Access to WhatsApp Web on your computer

+### Instructions

+1. Open your web browser and navigate to WhatsApp Web.
+2. Log in if required and open the conversation where you want to send the messages.

+### Steps to Execute

+1. Already in the conversation where you want to paste the content, press `F12` to open the developer tools.
+2. Go to the "Console" tab.
+3. Copy the entire content of the movie/music.
+4. Paste it into the console.
+5. In case of a pasting error: type 'allow pasting' and then return to step 4.

+If you want to add new styles, the main.js file has the basic structure for it.

+## Contribution

+Contributions are welcome!
+Feel free to open issues to report bugs or suggest improvements.
+Pull requests are encouraged.

+## Do not use for illegal purposes